ambranava/ambranava.github.io/README.md

 Portfolio website: https://ambranava.github.io/

-# Research and Data Analysis Portfolio
+# Market Research and Data Analysis Portfolio
-This repository contains selected academic and applied research projects developed in the fields of psychology, education, and demographic analysis.
-The portfolio documents methodological approaches, data analysis procedures, and research design processes.
+This repository showcases selected projects focused on market research, user behavior analysis, and data organization across digital and social contexts.
+The work combines data analysis, research design, and structured data processing to generate insights that can support business, marketing, and strategic decisions.

 ## Repository Structure
 - Project1: High-school-students-and-university-choice
   Mixed-methods research on educational decision-making.
+  Focus on how individuals evaluate options and make complex choices.

 - Project2: Household-projections-in-Italy-2030
   Quantitative demographic analysis and projections.
+  Focus on data interpretation, trend analysis, and structured outputs.

 - Project3: Psychosocial-research
   Qualitative research on volunteer training and service identity in an emotional support program.
+  Focus on

 - Appendices
   Methodological documentation and detailed outputs.